 They also don't require barning, as they will happily bed down in a snow bank, and they shed water almost as well as a duck!

 Despite some scary looking horns, this is actually a very gentle breed.
-Of course, it's never wise to turn your back on a large animal, especially one with horns, but even our bull has a friendly disposition and will take treats right from our hands.
+Of course, it's never wise to turn your back on a large animal, but as an extra precaution we have opted to have all of our cattle dehorned by our vet.
+New calves are dehorned under sedation at 2-3 weeks of age.

 While we plan to continue raising Highland cattle, we are also now raising Dexters so we are reducing our Highland herd in order to bring our overall stocking rate down to an appropriate level and avoid too much strain on our pastures.